Gustavobr/AppTransacao/README.md

 # AppTransacao

-# SIMPLE APP USING SPRING STARTERS, DOCKER AND other features.
+# Simple App Using Spring starters, Docker and other features.